hwkd/ldapts-search/README.md

 # ldapts-search
-Search through active directory
+Utility to help search through active directory.

 ### Note
 This package is still in development

 ### TODO
+- Document usage
 - Document code
-- Write tests